Meet

 Dr. Alecia Greenlee, first-generation college graduate who became a Harvard and UCSF-trained psychiatrist now providing specialized mental healthcare for women in San Jose, California

-CULTIVATING A DIFFERENT
+CULTIVATING A DIFFERENT KIND OF PRACTICE

-Family patterns and relationship dynamics inform individual growth
+Family patterns and dynamics inform individual growth and how we show up in even in professional relationships.

 Black Woman Psychiatrist Online in California supporting women with high functioning depression

-HOW WE TEND TO YOUR GROWTH
+HOW I TEND TO YOUR GROWTH

 Specialized Focus Areas